gatling/gatling/src/docs/content/reference/current/stats/reports/index.md

 {{< img src="charts-users.png" alt="ActiveUsers" >}}

-This chart displays the active users during the simulation : total and per scenario.
+This chart displays the active users during the simulation: total and per scenario.

 "Active users" is neither "concurrent users" or "users arrival rate".
 It's a kind of mixed metric that serves for both open and closed workload models and that represents "users who were active on the system under load at a given second".